raspberrypilearning/sorting-hat-lesson/README.md

 ## Introduction

+Sorting children into houses can be time consuming, but with magic Hogwarts were able to sort their yearly intake into houses super easily.
+Let's replace the magic with some code to achieve the same result!

 In this lesson, students will create a Raspberry Pi powered Harry Potter style sorting hat.
 Students will also learn how to connect a physical button to the Pibrella and program it to control the sorting hat.

+It is assumed that students have prior knowledge of the programming concepts loops, conditionals and functions in Python.
+Alternatively it can also be achieved using Scratch.

 ## Learning Outcomes